 Songs on the outer edge of a record sound better than songs on the inner edge.
 There is more vinyl per second on the larger outer edge.

-Imagine pouring glue into the outer most groove of a record.
-Then pouring glue into the inner most groove.
+Imagine pouring glue onto the outer edge a record.
+Then pouring glue into the inner edge.
 Once dried lifting them off and placing them in a straight line you would see the outer groove is longer.

 Both play at the same speed but more sound information can be stored in the outer groove.
 More sound information = better sound.